 Life is good.

-Fruit are bountiful; pigs abound.
+Fruit is bountiful; pigs abound.
 There are fish in the sea, and coconuts fall freely along the beach.

 This is life on Tanna, one of roughly eighty islands that make up Vanuatu, which is situated between New Guinea and Fiji.